TurkuNLP/Turku-neural-parser-pipeline/docs/training.md

 ## Running the parser with your new models

-Now you should be able to run the pipeline with your new models:
+Now you should be able to run the pipeline with your new models (use `--gpu -1` for running on CPU):

     cat myfile.txt | python3 full_pipeline_stream.py --conf models_%name/pipelines.yaml parse_plaintext > myfile.conllu